 So this is what it is:

-Many (probably even most) Israelis are brought up with the idea that IDF service IN AND OF ITSELF is an all-important & VITAL contribution.
+Most Israelis are brought up with the idea that IDF service IN & OF ITSELF is an all-important & VITAL contribution.

 Yes: Vital.
 Absolutely Essential!